 PRIVATE OFF-CAMPUS RELEASE

-Students who would like opportunity to pursue Private Off-Campus housing must become ELIGIBLE by the deadline (posted in the SPACES site) in order to be considered for a RELEASE.
 Eligible students will be randomized (akin to the housing lottery) and we will offer RELEASES until the approved number is reached.
-The number of releases we can extend is based on projected enrollment.
-Based on the amount of interest received, it is possible that not all interested and eligible students will be released in a given year.
-Students who are not selected for POC release or decline their offered release will be able to participate in any other subsequent college housing application and lottery processes.
+The number of releases extended is based on projected enrollment.
+It is possible that not all interested and eligible students will be released in a given year.
+Intended roommates must meet all eligibility requirements for the Private Process to be part of a POC group.
+Students who are released for POC may not “pull-in” ineligible roommates to their group.

 STUDENTS MAY NOT SIGN A LEASE (OR CONTRACT), ENTER INTO A VERBAL CONTRACT, OR MAKE A FINANCIAL COMMITMENT TO A RENTAL UNIT UNLESS OFFICIALLY RELEASED BY THE OFFICE OF RESIDENCE LIFE THROUGH THIS PROCESS.
 Students who secure private leases outside of this process will not be excused from their College housing obligation.
 They will remain responsible for the full cost of their housing contract with the College for the academic year and may be referred for Student Code of Conduct charges.